 Bhutan’s cultural heritage is rich and carefully guarded.
 The country is unique in how it protects and fosters its cultural heritage, rather than abandoning its history to globalizing tides.
 This is the primary reason many tourists have their eyes on Bhutan… and the country knows it.

 Bhutanese culture is strongly influenced by Buddhism.
-Many cultural festivals take place each year all across Bhutan, showcasing the diversity of its heritage.
+Many cultural festivals take place each year all across the country, showcasing the diversity of its heritage.
 Unlike other countries, many of these festivals aren’t typical tourist traps, but rather experiences catering to locals showcasing authentic traditions in their regions.
 Some in more popular areas like Thimphu and Paro might skew touristic; the further off the beaten track you travel in Bhutan, the more local these festivals are guaranteed to be.

-Traditional clothes and what to wear in Bhutan
+Traditional clothes and what to wear

 Clothes are an integral part of Bhutanese culture.
 Men typically wear a robe called gho.
 Women wear a shirt and wrap combination, kira.